blueprismo/blueprismo.github.io/content/posts/2026/calico/index.md

 command terminated with exit code 28
 ```

-If we add an explicit allow only allowing INBOUND TRAFFIC TO the pods that have the `app: server` role FROM `role=client` labels.
+If we add an explicit allow rule, permitting inbound traffic to pods with the `app: server` label only from pods with the `role: client` label:

 ```sh
 cat <<'EOF' | kubectl apply -f -